-Having bipolar disorder means having changing moods, energy levels, sleep patterns, and interests as your episodes shift between depression and mania.
-Because of the changing symptoms, you will need changing treatments, and one therapeutic style – DBT – works to improve bipolar symptoms no matter your state.
+Having bipolar disorder means having changes in mood, energy levels, sleep patterns and interests, as your episodes shift between depression and mania.
+Because of the changing symptoms, you will need changing treatments, and one therapeutic style – dialectal behavior therapy (DBT) – works to improve bipolar symptoms no matter your state.

 DBT might not be right for every person or every situation, but with its unique focus and style of treatment, it could be the best fit for your bipolar.

-DBT – or dialectical behavioral therapy – is a type of psychotherapy that branched out of cognitive behavioral therapy (CBT) in the 1980s and 90s.
+DBT is a type of psychotherapy that branched out of cognitive behavioral therapy (CBT) in the 1980s and 1990s.
 DBT is a relatively new treatment technique since other styles came to prominence decades before.

 DBT has four principles used to guide treatment: